SonicCreator/chatbot/README.md

 - What was this for ?

 At first i made this for an Twitch channel as the name of controlmybot.

-- Why should i not DMCA you for the copy of controlmybot ?

-Because i made the original code and i got the authorization of the copyright holder of the modifications made to my bot.
-I have all rights on TWITCHAT.